MicrosoftDocs/memdocs/memdocs/configmgr/osd/deploy-use/export-import-task-sequences.md

 If you include content when you export a task sequence, make sure that you copy the .zip file and the *export*_files folder, or the import fails.

+> [!NOTE]
-[!NOTE] If you have multi-site hierarchy, Export of task sequences should be done from Central Administration site because primary site may not have required permissions to all the artifacts.
+> If you have a multi-site hierarchy, the export of task sequences should be done from the central administration site because the primary site may not have the required permissions to all the artifacts.

 ## Import